 You are not obliged to disclose the reason for your appointment but it would be very helpful for the clinician if you do.

 All our Reception staff are highly trained and, along with all Practice staff, are strictly bound by the NHS code of confidentiality.

 What if I have more than one thing to discuss with the Doctor?

 Appointments with GPs are booked in 15 minute slots.
 If you have more than one problem to discuss please tell the Reception staff when you book your appointment.
 Unfortunately, should you raise more than one problem with your Doctor during your consultation, they may ask you to book another appointment.

 If you have arrived late, please let the Reception staff know when you are checking-in.
 We will always do our best to fit you but if you arrive more than 10 minutes late we may have to ask you to re-book.

 I no longer need my appointment

 Please let us know as soon as you can if you are unable to keep your appointment.
-You can do this by telephone, in person or by using the online services or mobile phone app.
+You can do this by telephone, in person or by using the NHS App or Patient Access.